 Executive Director – Jim has served as the Executive Director of Disability Network since July 2003.
 Prior to his current position, Jim was the Interim CEO of the American Lung Association and Director of Governmental Affairs and Programs.
 He has worked in nonprofit leadership for over 25 years.
 Jim is passionate about social justice, and the idea that the human experience should be full and rich for everyone.
 He loves being outdoors, music and the arts.

 Associate Director – Alanna graduated from Tulane University with a BA in Psychology and Sociology and a JD from Syracuse University.
 As a Traverse City native, Alanna was eager to return home to scenic Northern Michigan and the amazing community after tackling life in the deep south and the northeast.
 Those life journeys inspired an immense passion for civil rights and social justice: working to remove barriers, facilitating equality and empowering others in self-advocacy.
-She enjoys exploring new places and meeting new people while traveling, taking time for self-reflection in the great outdoors and most importantly, appreciating moments shared with her friends, family and rescue pooch, Alfie.
+She enjoys exploring new places and meeting new people while traveling, taking time for self-reflection in the great outdoors and most importantly, appreciating moments shared with her friends and family.

 Employment Specialist–John graduated from Western Michigan University with a BA in Sociology.
 He has a passion for working with people with disabilities and has many years of experience providing them support in different ways.
 John is committed to the person-centered approach for program planning, support and services provided to people with disabilities.
 Prior to joining Disability Network, John was a director for an Independent Living Services program for people with developmental disabilities in Sacramento, CA. John and his family recently relocated back to Michigan from Auburn, CA to be close to family.
 He is very excited to be back in Michigan and happy to call Traverse City his home.
 John enjoys spending his free time with his wife and two kids.